 Career prospects

-Progression within this career is usually self-driven.
-Many producers work on a freelance basis and move from one employer to another.
+Progression within radio production is usually self-driven.
+Many work on a freelance basis and move from one employer to another.

 Making contacts within the industry is essential, particularly at the start of your career.
-Think of creative ways to make links with potential employers and to gain relevant experience.
+You may need to think of creative ways to make links with potential employers and to gain relevant experience.

-Career progression may be gained by moving to a more prestigious network, programme or presenter.
-For example, a local radio producer with several years' experience may apply for a post on national radio.
-As you gain more experience, you may also focus on a specialist area of interest such as news, drama or documentaries.
+Career growth can involve moving to a more prestigious network, programme, or working with a high-profile presenter.
+For example, a local producer with several years of experience may apply for a post on national radio.
+As you gain more experience, you may also focus on a specialist area of interest, such as news, drama, or documentaries.

 Various professional bodies hold annual awards for the radio industry.
-Gaining an industry-recognised accolade will help to progress your career.
+Gaining an industry-recognised accolade will help you progress in your career.

 On news and current affairs or magazine-type programmes, where there's likely to be a team of producers, progression may be to a role at senior producer level and then to programme editor.
-You may then progress to a managerial role, such as network controller.
+You may then move into a managerial role, such as network controller.

-A small number of radio producers make a move into teaching or lecturing in related subjects.
+A small number of radio producers can also move into teaching or lecturing in related subjects.